Skrimpton/tkshortcut/README.md

 ### TODO:
 1. ~~Add toggle on/off~~, color-scheme selector, or something like that
-2. Select output directory : Add actual functionality (just a dummy for now)
+2. ~~Select output directory : Add actual functionality (just a dummy for now)~~
 3. Add (way) more entry-rows
-4. Add edit-functionality to existing files and autofill of fields
+4. Add edit-functionality to existing files and autofill of fields:
-   - Maybe provide a collection of desktop files and instructions on how to add context-menu option in different DE's?
+   - Maybe provide a collection of desktop files and instructions on how to add context-menu option in different DE's for easy intergration.
 5. Learn how to make right-click-menu items in other DE's than KDE.